INTIMIDATION | SECTION 13 CRIMES (DOMESTIC AND PERSONAL VIOLENCE) ACT

 Section 7 Crimes (Domestic and Personal Violence) Act 2007 provides the meaning of intimidation which states:

-For the purposes of this Act, intimidation of a person includes:
+Intimidation of a person includes:

 - conduct (including cyberbullying) amounting to harassment or molestation of the person, or